Insights Website development services

 • As both builtwith.com and w3techs.com report, Webflow is actively growing.
 However, it still can’t exceed other solutions in popularity, only competing with Squarespace according to builtwith.com.
 Webflow’s frequency of commercial queries is the lowest among all other solutions – 70 per month.
 However, according to codemap.io, it is the most popular solution in the website builders category – 85% of all requests.

-• While builtwith.com puts Hubspot CMS and Unbounce CMS among the leaders, w3techs.com doesn’t mention them at all.
+• While builtwith.com puts HubSpot CMS and Unbounce CMS among the leaders, w3techs.com doesn’t mention them at all.
 Over the past two years, the number of users of these CMSs has increased significantly.
-At the same time, there are no commercial queries for Unbounce CMS, while the frequency of those queries for Hubspot is 100.
+At the same time, there are no commercial queries for Unbounce CMS, while the frequency of those queries for HubSpot is 100.

 • w3techs.com reports Wix as the second most popular solution (2.4%) after WordPress.
 According to builtwith.com, however, it lags far behind Hubspot CMS and Unbounce CMS.
 A possible reason is that Wix is more often used to create new websites that are not in the top 1 million statistics that builtwith.com focuses on.
-Hubspot CMS and Unbounce CMS, on the other hand, are more commonly used to build well-established websites.
+HubSpot CMS and Unbounce CMS, on the other hand, are more commonly used to build well-established websites.
 The volume of commercial queries for Wix is 100.

 E-Commerce CMSs